 ‘The Hunger Games: Mockingjay’ – Everything We Know About the Upcoming Sequels

 The future of the ‘Hunger Games’ series isn’t in doubt.
 Long before ‘Catching Fire’ opened, Lionsgate already set the wheels in motion for an adaptation of ‘Mockingjay,’ the third and final book in Suzanne Collins’ YA literary series, to be split into two parts.
 And since large chunks of filming on ‘Mockingjay’ have been completed, we know a good deal about the upcoming sequel.
 Such as …

 You are going to have to wait a year – almost to the day.

-After taking over the franchise from Gary Ross, director Francis Lawrence agreed to helm the adaptation of ‘The Hunger Games: Mockingjay,’ which is scheduled to open in theaters on Nov.
+After taking over the franchise from Gary Ross, director Francis Lawrence agreed to helm 'The Hunger Games: Mockingjay, Part 1,’ which is scheduled to open in theaters on Nov.
 21, 2014.
 'Mockingjay, Part 2' will follow the following year on November 20, 2015.
 The original cast will be back for their roles – Jennifer Lawrence as Katniss, Josh Hutcherson as Peeta, Liam Hemsworth as Gale, Woody Harrelson as Haymitch, Donald Sutherland as President Snow, Elizabeth Banks as Effie, Stanley Tucci as Caesar, Willow Shields as Primrose, and Paula Malcomson as Mrs. Everdeen.
 'Catching Fire’ additions Jeffrey Wright as Beetee, Sam Claflin as Finnick, Jena Malone as Johanna, and Philip Seymour Hoffman as Plutarch will also return.

 But there will be major changes.